ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 To register images in ImageJ, use the _Register Virtual Stack Slices_ and _Transform Virtual Stack Slices_ plugins.
 The _Register Virtual Stack Slices_ plugin will use one of your DAPI images as an anchor and will register the DAPI images from the other rounds of imaging onto the anchor image.
 It will also generate a transformation file for each DAPI registration that can then be applied to the other non-DAPI images for that round.

 The following protocol outlines how to do this for one tissue section.
 A completed example is provided in the _Sample_Registration_Completed_ folder to help organize your folders and subfolders.
 In addition, sample images are provided in the _Sample_Registration_Practice_ folder and can be run through the below pipeline prior to running your own data.
 The contents of the _Sample_Registration_Practice_ folder after it has gone through the pipeline should match the contents of the _Sample_Registration_Practice_ folder:
 1. Create an Input_Images folder.
 Create a subfolder corresponding to the name of the tissue section (see "Important Considerations" in step 1 for naming conventions).
-Place all flattened TIFF images into this subfolder and organize them into seperate subfolders folders in the following manner:
+Place all flattened TIFF images into this subfolder and organize them into separate subfolders in the following manner:
    -  Place all DAPI images from each microscopy round into one folder.
    -  Place all other mRNA and HuCD images from all other microscopy rounds into folders corresponding to their microscopy round (i.e genes 1/2/3/4 from round 1 into a folder named Round1, genes 5/6/7/8 from microscopy round 2 into a folder named Round2, etc.)
 2. Create an Ouput_Images folder.
 Create a subfolder corresponding to the name of the tissue section (see "Important Considerations" in step 1 for naming conventions).